 - Research collaborators shall endeavor to reach an agreement, consistent with the regulatory framework concerning the allocation of intellectual property.

-- External person has an interest in the research, the research collaborators, the university and such person shall, following negotiations with the Office of Technology Transfer, establish by contract:
+- An external person has an interest in the research, the research collaborators, the university, and such person shall, following negotiations with the Office of Technology Transfer, establish by contract:

 (ii) the rights and obligations of the parties to seek patents; and

 (iii) the entitlement of the parties to share in any associated royalties.

 (viii) Commercialization of research